ethereal-nfts/biffy.ai-contracts/README.md

 - -5%/day to unclaimed staking rewards.

 ### Phase 4: Autocatalysis
 Biffy's contracts are all upgradeable (openzeppelin proxies).
-At this stage, Biffy will be acquired by a mission-aligned DAO that agrees to develop Biffy further in exchange for Love.
+Locked LP is used to vote on proposals to upgrade Biffy and set Her parameters.

 ## Links
 [Discord](https://discord.gg/2upQM7 "Discord")